 Also Available On

 Also introduced are button pressing sequences and this helps to the intensity because if you don’t do this properly you could die and the game is totally up to you.
-Also new is a way to control your outcome of the story.
-Certain moments in the game have you make a choice and this will decide your ending (there are 5 all together).
-There are a good amount of weapons to pick up such as knives, pipes, axes, shotguns, pistols, rifles etc. Nothing we haven’t seen in an SH game before, but you have to decide which weapon is best for which enemy.
+Also new is a way to control the outcome of the story.
+Certain moments in the game have you make a choice and this will decide your ending (there are 5 altogether).
+There are a good amount of weapons to pick up such as knives, pipes, axes, shotguns, pistols, rifles, etc. Nothing we haven’t seen in an SH game before, but you have to decide which weapon is best for which enemy.

 There is plenty of replay value thanks to the multiple endings, different costumes, and new weapons you can find after you beat the game.
 There are also collectibles to find such as drawings, photos, and serums to unlock achievements.
 The game is just very well put together, but you can tell the developers didn’t do anything risky with the formula.
 It’s pretty safe and basic, but you’ll want to visit Silent Hill again thanks to the excellent story, voice acting, graphics, atmosphere, new enemies, and the button pressing sequences and not to mention the humongous disgusting boss fights!
 If you love survival horror this is probably the best one of the year so far (Alone in the Dark was almost a disaster).